-Warm lemon water detox is the new hype when it comes to detoxing and helping your body balance its PH to a more alkaline level.
-However, if you want to take your lovely warm lemon water to the next level you’ll love this Quick Lemon Turmeric Pepper Drink.
+Lemon turmeric water detox is the new hype when it comes to helping the body do its job.
+However, if you want to take your lovely warm lemon water to the next level, you are going to dig this Quick Lemon Turmeric Pepper Drink.

 Lemon Turmeric Pepper?
 Oh Yes!
 Here’s Why…

 While most of the benefits of this healing drink come from turmeric, and all of its amazing healing properties such as Anti-inflammatory,Anti-Viral, & its pain management (because it targets inflammation) the true benefits come from the mix of black pepper and turmeric.

 Here is an excerpt from Dr. Michail Gregre from Nutritionfacts.com on the incredible benefits of combining the two:

 Just like approximately 5% of the spice turmeric is composed of an active compound called curcumin, about 5% of black pepper by weight is comprised of this compound called piperine.
 Curcumin is responsible for the yellow color of turmeric and piperine for the pungent flavor of pepper.
 Piperine is a potent inhibitor of drug metabolism.
 One of the ways our liver gets rid of foreign substances is making them water-soluble so they can be more easily excreted.
 But this black pepper molecule inhibits that process.